Oblique semi-guided waves: 2-D waveguide optics with negative effective permittivity

 Vectorial equations on a 2-D cross sectional domain apply.
 These are formally identical to the equations that govern the eigenmodes of 3-D channel waveguides.
 Here, however, these need to be solved not as an eigenvalue problem, but as an inhomogeneous problem with a right-hand-side that is given by the incoming semi-guided wave, and subject to transparent boundary conditions.
 The equations resemble a standard 2-D Helmholtz problem, with an effective permittivity in place of the actual relative permittivity.
 Depending on the properties of the incoming wave, including the angle of incidence, this effective permittivity can become locally negative, causing the suppression of propagating outgoing waves.
 A semi-analytical solver based on a vectorial variant of the scheme for quadridirectional eigenmode propagation (QUEP) has been implemented.

-The list of example structures investigated so far includes simple linear (abrupt, or tapered) discontinuities between slab waveguides of different thickness, spiral modes supported by bent slab waveguides, but also corner- (cf. figure) and step-like discontinuities that could permit the lossless power transfer between guiding layers at different levels in 3-D photonic circuits.
+The list of example structures investigated so far includes discontinuities (linear, abrupt, multi-segment) between slab waveguides of different thickness, slab waveguides with elongated trenches that can act as beam splitters (power dividers, polarization splitters), spiral modes supported by bent slab waveguides, but also corner- (cf. figure) and step-like discontinuities that could permit the lossless power transfer between guiding layers at different levels in 3-D photonic circuits.
+High contrast waveguide gratings can be operated without any radiative losses.
+A simple strip waveguide, if considered in this 2.5-D setting with oblique evanescent excitation by semi-guided waves, can function, in principle, as a (lossless) microstrip resonator of unlimited Q. Oblique semi-guided waves can facilitate the resonant evanescent excitation of guided modes with high-order angular momentum (OAM modes), of excellent directionality and purity, in specific multimode circular step-index optical fibers.

 Computational tools are indispensable for concrete design tasks as well as for more fundamental investigations in integrated optics / photonics.
 Difficulties arise from the usually very limited range of applicability of purely analytical models, and from the frequently prohibitive effort required for rigorous numerical simulations of practical structures in 3-D. Hence we pursue an intermediate strategy.
 For specific classes of devices there exist relatively clear physical ideas about the optical behaviour, such that field templates can be written down which cover the major features of the light propagation.
 The templates are expressed in terms of certain known basis fields of lower dimensions.
 Typically these are guided modes supported by the local straight or bent optical channels, or resonances associated with the cavities in the device.
 One introduces unknowns in the form of varying amplitude functions, or in the form of coefficients for localized resonances.